iluwatar/java-design-patterns/monitor/README.md

 ---

 ## Intent
-Monitor pattern is used to create thread-safe object .
-In the concurrent application to prevent conflict between threads .
+Monitor pattern is used to create thread-safe objects and prevent conflicts between threads in concurrent applications.

 ## Explanation

 In plain words